-U.S. navy ship sails in disputed South China Sea amid trade talks with Beijing
+U.S. Navy ship sails in disputed South China Sea amid trade talks with Beijing

-BEIJING (Reuters) - A U.S. guided-missile destroyer sailed near the disputed Paracel Islands in the South China Sea claimed by China as U.S. officials meet their counterparts in Beijing for talks during a truce in a bitter trade war.
+BEIJING (Reuters) - A U.S. guided-missile destroyer sailed near the disputed Paracel Islands in the South China Sea claimed by China as U.S. officials join talks in Beijing during a truce in a bitter trade war.

 The USS McCampbell carried out a “freedom of navigation” operation, sailing within 12 nautical miles of the Paracel Island chain, “to challenge excessive maritime claims”, Pacific Fleet spokeswoman Rachel McMarr said in an emailed statement.